Project review checklist

 Questions to ask yourself about your screener:

-Teaser | Does your screener have an attention-catching name, and does your teaser clearly communicate what your project is about?
+Teaser: Does your screener have an attention-catching name, and does your teaser clearly communicate what your project is about?
 If scouts will need to take a picture/video or be in a specific place while applying, do you give them a heads-up?

-Compensation | The more time and effort required of scouts, the more they'll expect to be paid.
+Compensation: The more time and effort required of scouts, the more they'll expect to be paid.
 (And only scouts who completely finish your project get compensated.)

-Structure | Starting your screener with 1 or 2 knockout questions will save you time by marking ineligible scouts as a poor fit for your research.
+Structure: Starting your screener with 1 or 2 knockout questions in the Qualify tab will save you time by removing ineligible scouts from the applications you receive.
 (You'll automatically see each applicant's age, gender, and city, so no need to ask for these.)

-Media | If you ask scouts for a video (and if you ask for any videos in your mission, you should), can they reasonably answer your prompt in 30 or 60 seconds?
+Media: If you ask scouts for a video (and if you ask for any videos in your mission, you should), can they reasonably answer your prompt in 30 or 60 seconds?

-Open vs Closed Questions | Do you include at least one open ended question so you can see how well scouts explain themselves?
-And do your closed questions include a "none of the above" option and have skip logic applied if necessary?
+Open vs Closed Questions: Do you include at least one open ended question so you can see how well scouts explain themselves?
+Do your closed questions include a "none of the above" option?

 Questions to ask yourself about your mission and its activities:

-Mission Overview | Does your overview mention your mission's due date and your project's compensation amount?
+Mission Overview: Does your overview mention your mission's due date and your project's compensation amount?

-Activity Instructions | Do your instructions clearly tell scouts what they're supposed to capture for you?
+Activity Instructions: Do your instructions clearly tell scouts what they're supposed to capture for you?

-Structure | How is your mission structured?
+Structure: How is your mission structured?
 Do you have multiple activities?
 Do any of your activities require multiple entries (and if so, does it make sense for them to?)
 Or, if you used a mission template, did you customize the language to meet your project's needs?

-Media | Do(es) your media prompt(s) ask scouts to capture the specific experience you want to see most?
+Media: Do(es) your media prompt(s) ask scouts to capture the specific experience you want to see most?

-Open vs. Closed-ended Questions | Closed questions are easy to filter and analyze; open questions provide more depth but take longer to review.
+Open vs. Closed-ended Questions: Closed questions are easy to filter and analyze; open questions provide more depth but take longer to review.
 Do you have the right combination to get the results you're looking for?

-Scouts' Perspective | Have you double checked your project's design by launching a test of your mission and inviting yourself to it?
+Scouts' Perspective: Have you double checked your project's design by launching test of your mission and inviting yourself to it?